Towards a future space-based, highly scalable AI infrastructure system design: Results

 \subsection{Launch cost analysis}

 High launch costs have historically stymied efforts to harvest solar power in space on large scales \cite{Rodgers2024SpaceBased}.
 The below does not constitute a full economic analysis, but gives proof points demonstrating that there is a feasible path for launch costs to drop sufficiently to no longer be prohibitive.
-For context, economic feasibility analyses of space-based solar power for Earth use (the most analogous use case to space-based compute) cite \$500/kg to Geostationary Transfer Orbit (GTO) as a viability threshold \cite{Rodgers2024SpaceBased, Kruft2023TechnoEconomic}.
-SpaceX’s Falcon Heavy payload capacity to GTO vs LEO is $\sim$40\%, so launch costs of \$500/kg to GTO are equivalent to $\sim$\$200/kg to LEO.
-Further, \$200/kg is often cited, by SpaceX and others, as a threshold beyond which launch could cease to be the limiting cost factor for ambitious programmes \cite{Galloway2017Propulsion,COOPERSMITH201177,VirtusSolis2023Starship}.
+Further, \$200/kg is often cited, by SpaceX and others, as a threshold beyond which launch could cease to be the limiting cost factor for ambitious programmes \cite{janson2024equatorial,COOPERSMITH201177,VirtusSolis2023Starship}.

-We compared the kg/kW solar power (bus and payload) launched ratios for Starlink v2, Starlink v1, OneWeb \& Iridium satellites and found that, if LEO launch prices drop to \$200/kg, we can project \$/kW/y launched to LEO (“launched power price”) could be $\sim\$810$/kW/y for a Starlink v2-type constellation (amortized over satellite lifetime), or $\sim$\$810--7,500/kW/y if we include a broader range of satellites with different mass/power ratios to serve varied use cases.
-For comparison, current power spend for terrestrial data centers in the US is reported to be $\sim$\$570--3,000/kW/y (depending on regional variation in power price and operator power usage effectiveness, or PUE \cite{Nlyte2024DataCenter, MasnadiShirazi2024UnitedStates, Google2024EnvironmentalImpact}).
+We compared the kg/kW solar power (bus and payload) launched ratios for Starlink v2, Starlink v1, OneWeb \& Iridium satellites and found that, if LEO launch prices drop to \$200/kg, we can project \$/kW/y launched to LEO (``launched power price'') could be $\sim\$810$/kW/y for a Starlink v2-type constellation (amortized over satellite lifetime), or $\sim$\$810--7,500/kW/y if we include a broader range of satellites with different mass/power ratios to serve varied use cases.
+For comparison, current power spend for terrestrial data centers in the US is reported to be $\sim$\$570--3,000/kW/y (depending on regional variation in power price and operator power usage effectiveness, or PUE \cite{Nlyte2024DataCenter, shehab2025unitedstates, Google2024EnvironmentalImpact}).
 Thus, if launch costs to LEO reach \$200/kg, then the cost of launch amortized over spacecraft lifetime could be roughly comparable to data center energy costs, on a per-kW basis.